Updated post: 16/12/18 | December 2018

 - Increase your adrenaline levels by riding a RIB

 - Rent a talking car (yes … really)

 How can I get around Flam?

 Flam is tiny.
 The railway station is around 5 minutes walk from the ship.

-For a more in-depth guide, check out my post: All Aboard!
+Read more: All Aboard!
 Riding the Flam Railway

 DAY FIVE: ALESUND